Documentation Index

 /pfp-filters add server

-Adds your current server icon as a protected PFP.
+Adds your server icon as a protected PFP filter.

 /pfp-filters add server

-If you change your server icon regularly, re-run this command each time — or upload the image manually using /pfp-filters add upload.
+If you change your server icon, re-run this command to update the filter — or upload the image manually using /pfp-filters add upload.

 | Usage | Description |